metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `cache_active_timeout` (String) 'cacheActiveTimeout' is the max period during which the reporter aggregates flows before sending.
 - `cache_max_flows` (Number) 'cacheMaxFlows' is the max number of flows in an aggregate; when reached, the reporter sends the flows.
 - `cluster_network_operator` (Attributes) 'clusterNetworkOperator' defines the settings related to the OpenShift Cluster Network Operator, when available. (see [below for nested schema](#nestedatt--spec--agent--ipfix--cluster_network_operator))
-- `force_sample_all` (Boolean) 'forceSampleAll' allows disabling sampling in the IPFIX-based flow reporter.
-It is not recommended to sample all the traffic with IPFIX, as it might generate cluster instability.
-If you REALLY want to do that, set this flag to 'true'.
-Use at your own risk.
-When it is set to 'true', the value of 'sampling' is ignored.
+- `force_sample_all` (Boolean) 'forceSampleAll' allows disabling sampling in the IPFIX-based flow reporter.It is not recommended to sample all the traffic with IPFIX, as it might generate cluster instability.If you REALLY want to do that, set this flag to 'true'.
+Use at your own risk.When it is set to 'true', the value of 'sampling' is ignored.
 - `ovn_kubernetes` (Attributes) 'ovnKubernetes' defines the settings of the OVN-Kubernetes CNI, when available.
 This configuration is used when using OVN's IPFIX exports, without OpenShift.
 When using OpenShift, refer to the 'clusterNetworkOperator' property instead. (see [below for nested schema](#nestedatt--spec--agent--ipfix--ovn_kubernetes))
 - `sampling` (Number) 'sampling' is the sampling rate on the reporter.
-100 means one flow on 100 is sent.
-To ensure cluster stability, it is not possible to set a value below 2.
-If you really want to sample every packet, which might impact the cluster stability, refer to 'forceSampleAll'.
+100 means one flow on 100 is sent.To ensure cluster stability, it is not possible to set a value below 2.If you really want to sample every packet, which might impact the cluster stability,refer to 'forceSampleAll'.
 Alternatively, you can use the eBPF Agent instead of IPFIX.

 <a id="nestedatt--spec--agent--ipfix--cluster_network_operator"></a>
 ### Nested Schema for `spec.agent.ipfix.cluster_network_operator`